 Hard to find, the small bar area has upto 12 beers on tap and a few bottles to take away.
 The brewery itself is small, so the beers rarely last long with its local reputation.

-Only recently opened in November 2016, they have developed a solid reputation and are now also regional distributors for a number of out of state breweries.
+Opened in November 2016, they have developed a solid reputation and are now also regional distributors for a number of out of state breweries.
 This is the place to buy bottled and canned beer.

 Whilst Grifter Brewing Co have been around since 2012, they found a home in 2016 at the large venue tucked away in an industrial unit off Enmore Road.

-The inner west brewery and bar opened in 2014 significantly expanding the capacity of Rocks Brewing beyond their Harts Pub venue in the original Rocks area near Circular Quay.
+The inner west brewery and bar opened in 2014 significantly expanding the capacity of Rocks Brewing beyond their original Harts Pub venue in the original Rocks area near Circular Quay.

 With the bar opening at 9am, it is probably going to be the first stop on any local brewery crawl and is the perfect place for breakfast.
 The full core range of beers are on tap alongside a couple of seasonal and one off beers.
 The huge brewery itself is clearly visible from everywhere in the venue.

 The original inner west brewery was Young Henrys opening in March 2012.
 The small bar area allows a small glimpse of the ever expanding brewery behind in the industrial unit.
-They also have an English style Real Ale which is usualluy available on a handpump at the brewery.

 With such a high concentration of breweries in such a small area, it is no surprise that they have got together to form a local beer association, the Inner West Brewery Association which includes other nearby breweries in a wider Inner West area.